faust64/highwaytohell/README.md

  * sharing zones management with third-party accounts (management entities)
  * proper ACL management restricting accesses within a zones (RO mode)
- * deleting domains, we should eventually purge corresponding health checks
  * notifier (mail/hook/sms?) - outboundNotifier work in progress
  * failed logins should be able to trigger such notifications as well
  * api call querying authentication logs (only show from web client)